zhullyb/monyhar/monyhar/tools/perf/core/perfetto_binary_roller/README.md

 Results Processor needs some pre-built binaries from Perfetto project, e.g., `trace_processor_shell` for converting proto traces and computing TBMv3 metrics.
-These binaries can be either built from Chromium checkout or downloaded from the cloud.
+These binaries can be either built from Monyhar checkout or downloaded from the cloud.
 This module provides scripts for updating the binary stored in the cloud.